...that every Episcopal congregation becomes a vibrant, caring place of health and wholeness.

 - Providing resources to local congregations, diocese and provinces

 - Collaborating with other faith communities, institutions and health organizations

 Our Board of Directors:

-The Rev. Gordon Chastain, Indianapolis, IN The Rev. Ann Boyd, Hagerstown, MD
+The Rev. Ann Boyd, Hagerstown, MD The Rev. Nancy Threadgill, Mobile, AL

 Matthew Ellis is the CEO, effective January 1st, 2007.
 His background includes working in all levels of program development and execution.
 His previous experience includes working as a Human Services Consultant at Healthy Families Indiana (HFI), Indianapolis; an Independent Contractor in Fort Wayne, IN specializing in policy development; and Director of Sales and Training for Datatude, Inc., Fort Wayne, IN.